ScottGarryFoster/Project-RPG/README.md

 - Mouse driven camera which also follows the player.
 Camera does not get trapped in objects.
 - Basic Animal AI.
 Cat is implemented to move to a random location within a certain area.
 - Interactable Doors
+- Inventory system for picking up items and equipment.
+So far you can hold wood and there is the start of a weapon attribute system.
+- Wood gathering from trees.
+Trees also regenerate.
 ### Planned Implementation
-- Inventory system for picking up items and equipment
 - Equipment and tools switchable for the player and with unique actions
 - Looks for the Player changeable models etc.
 - Enemies passive and aggressive with combat